 We believe prices for the FMS and its disposable procedure kit reflect a substantial cost savings to hospitals compared to their long-term procedure costs.
 Our pricing strategy should ensure that the customer realizes actual cost savings when using the FMS versus replacing traditional canisters, considering the actual costs of the canisters and associated costs such as biohazard processing labor and added costs of biohazard waste disposal.
 Suction tubing that is currently used in the operating room will continue to be used with our system and should not be considered in the return on investment equation.
 Our cleaning solution's bottle is completely recyclable, and the anticipated selling price of the fluid is built into our cost analysis.
 In contrast, an operation using traditional disposal methods will often produce multiple canisters destined for biohazard processing.
-Biohazard disposal costs are estimated by Outpatient Surgery Magazine to be 5 times more per pound to dispose of than regular waste (Outpatient Surgery Magazine, April 2007).
+Biohazard disposal costs are estimated by Outpatient Surgery Magazine to be 5 times more per pound to dispose of than regular waste (Outpatient Surgery Magazine , April 2007).
 Once the canister has touched blood, it is considered "red bag" biohazard waste, whereas the cleaning fluid bottle used in our system can be recycled or disposed with the rest of the facility's plastics.

 The FMS lists for approximately \$18,000 per system (one per operating room - installation extra) and \$15 - \$20 per unit retail for the proprietary disposable kit to the U.S. hospital market.
-By comparison, the disposal system of Stryker Instruments, one of our competitors, retails for approximately \$25,000 plus an \$8,000 docking station and requires a disposable component with an approximate cost of \$25 per procedure and a proprietary cleaning fluid (cost unknown per procedure).
+By comparison, the disposal system of Stryker Instruments, one of our competitors, retails for approximately \$26,000 plus another \$19,000 docking station and requires a disposable component with an approximate cost of \$25-\$40 per procedure and a proprietary cleaning fluid (cost unknown per procedure).
+Both Stryker Neptune and the Dornoch device requires installation of the docking stations which consists of hooking the unit up to a drain/sewer system and running a water connection to the unit and can cost around \$1500-\$2000 for the installation.
 Per procedure cost of the traditional disposal process includes approximate costs of \$2 per liter canister, plus solidifier at \$2 per liter canister, plus the biohazard premium disposal cost approximated at \$1.80 per liter canister.
 In addition, the labor, gloves, gowns, goggles, and other related material handling costs are also disposal expenses.

-Installation will be done by distributors, independent contractors, or in-house engineering at an estimated price of \$1,000, depending on the operating room.
+Installation of the FMS will be done by distributors, independent contractors, or in-house engineering at an estimated price of \$1,000, depending on the operating room.
 Installation of the FMS requires access only to the hospital's sanitary sewer, vacuum suction, and electricity.
 To help facilities maintain their utilization rates, we will recommend installation during off peak hours.
 In smaller facilities, an outside contractor may be called in, while larger institutions have their own installation and maintenance workforce.
 Installation time should not seriously impact the use of the operating room.
 Each FMS will have an industry standard warranty period that can be extended through documented use of our sterilization kit.